marcpybus/var-node/README.md

 *xicvar-node* is intended to run within the private network (LAN) of an institution, so that the frontend is accessible only to the users of the institution:
 - Access to the front-end is controlled by nginx's http basic authentication directive and communication is SSL encrypted.
 - Requested variants are normalized and validated on the fly (`bcftools norm --check_ref`) and then forwarded to all configured nodes.
-- Ensembl's VEP is used to annotate the effect and consequence of the query variant on genes, transcripts and proteins.
+- Ensembl's VEP (`ensembl-vep/vep`) is used to annotate the effect and consequence of the query variant on genes, transcripts and proteins.
 Results are displayed on-the-fly in the frontend.
-- If requested, variant liftover will be performed on the fly with bcftools (`bcftolls +liftover`) using the Ensembl chain files.
+- If requested, variant liftover will be performed on the fly with bcftools (`bcftools +liftover`) using the Ensembl chain files.
-- Incoming variant requests from external nodes should be routed to port 5000 on the server hosting the Docker setup.
-Nginx will verify the client's certificate and then redirect the request to the variant server container.
-Server SSL encryption is achieved using a certificate signed by the network's own CA certificate.
-Client certificate verification is performed using the nginx ssl_verify_client directive with a certificate also signed by the network's own CA certificate.
-This setup ensures dedicated two-way SSL encryption between communicating nodes.
+- Incoming variant requests from external nodes should be routed to port 5000 of the server hosting the Docker setup.
+SSL encryption is carried out using a certificate signed by the Network’s Own CA Root Certificate.
+Nginx will verify client's certificate and then redirect the request to the variant-server container.
+Client certificate verification is performed using the nginx ssl_verify_client directive pointing to the Network’s Own CA Root Certificate.
+This setup ensures dedicated two-way SSL encryption and authentication between communicating nodes.

 ![xicvar-node](https://github.com/marcpybus/xicvar-node/assets/12168869/b079d9df-204c-400a-b765-894f2f768dbf)